atomicdata-dev/atomic-server/docs/src/atomicserver/installation.md

 3. Using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) from crates.io: `cargo install atomic-server`
 4. Manually from source

-When you're running AtomicServer, go to [Initial setup and configuration](#Initial-setup-and-configuration).
-If you want to run this locally as a developer / contributor, check out [the Contributors guide](https://github.com/atomicdata-dev/atomic-server/blob/develop/CONTRIBUTING.md).
+If you want to run AtomicServer locally as a developer / contributor, check out [the Contributors guide](https://github.com/atomicdata-dev/atomic-server/blob/develop/CONTRIBUTING.md).

 ## 1. Run using docker